tarantool/doc/doc/reference/index.rst

     ^^^

-    Basic CLI for entering requests and seeing results
+    Basic CLI for entering requests and seeing results.

     ---